millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 # Use EDQ with ADWCS

-    EDQ provides a comprehensive data quality management environment that is used to understand, improve, protect and govern data quality.
+    Oracle EDQ provides a comprehensive data quality management environment that is used to understand, improve, protect and govern data quality.
 EDQ facilitates best practice master data management, data integration, business intelligence, and data migration initiatives.
 EDQ provides integrated data quality in customer relationship management and other applications.

 # Steps
 ### STEP 1: Connect to EDQ
 - Open the DIPC Console by clicking on the user image